saylesss88/privacy-book/src/android/RethinkDNS_Guide.md

   browsers and servers to transfer web pages and related resources over the internet.

+- **HTTPS**: HTTP encrypted using TLS is often referred to as HTTPS.
+  TLS-encrypted web traffic is by convention exchanged on port 443 by default, while unencrypted HTTP uses port 80 by default.

+- **TLS** (Transport Layer Security) is an encryption protocol and is the standard for enabling two networked applications or devices to exchange information privately and robustly.

+- **Mixed content**: is when an otherwise secure website uses resources fetched via HTTP or other insecure protocols.

 - **IP** (Internet Protocol): The address system of the internet that routes data packets from source to destination devices.
 IP operates at the network layer and does not guarantee delivery order or error checking, which is